fluent/fluent-bit-docs/pipeline/outputs/elasticsearch.md

     Tag_Key tags
     tls On
     tls.verify Off
+    Suppress_Type_Name On
     cloud_id elastic-obs-deployment:ZXVybxxxxxxxxxxxg==
     cloud_auth elastic:2vxxxxxxxxYV
 ```

 ### Validation Failed: 1: an id must be provided if version type or value are set

 Since v1.8.2, Fluent Bit started using `create` method (instead of `index`) for data submission.
-This makes Flunt Bit compatible with Datastream introduced in Elasticsearch 7.9.
+This makes Fluent Bit compatible with Datastream introduced in Elasticsearch 7.9.

 If you see `action_request_validation_exception` errors on your pipeline with Fluent Bit >= v1.8.2, you can fix it up by turning on `Generate_ID` as follows: